 - Striani opens second front on legal challenge to UEFA’s break-even rule

-- Financial Fair Play and the ability of European football clubs to raise finance - Part 1
+- A guide to Financial Fair Play and the ability of European football clubs to raise finance (Part 1)

-- Financial Fair Play and the ability of European football clubs to raise finance - Part 2
+- A guide to Financial Fair Play and the ability of European football clubs to raise finance (Part 2)

 +44 (0)20 7404 3447